Introduction goes here.

 27

-Letters of general attorney in England for one year for Walter de Spridlington Spridlyngton, who is setting out to Aquitaine in the king’s service, nominating William de Spridlington Spridlyngton, clerk, and Richard de Spridlington Spridlyngton, clerk, alternately.
+Letters of general attorney in England for one year for Spridlyngton Walter de Spridlington , who is going to Aquitaine in the king’s service, nominating Spridlyngton William de Spridlington, clerk , and Spridlyngton Richard de Spridlington, clerk , alternately.

 William de Burstall received the attorneys.